 Business sectors comprise a variety of different firms.
 Some are small; others are large.
 Some may be set up as corporations, partnerships, or proprietorships.
 Some may be home-based, while others operate in dozens of factories across the country.

 Business Sectors and Production

 Business sectors are responsible for production.
 In fact, it's not so much a sector as a process that creates resources for production.

 Production is the underlying process that combines resources and creates a valuable commodity or service.
 Usually, production involves a physical transformation of materials.
 For example, bauxite ore, iron ore, petroleum, and silicate sand are all used to create a high-powered automobile.

 Typically, production requires spatial relocation of commodities.
 When a car is shipped to a dealership, that is an act of production that will enhance the value of the product.
 Although the business sector mainly produces and supplies goods or services, they also do some purchasing of their own.

 Business expenditure plays a significant role in short-term business cycles and long-term economic growth.
 Investments that take place within the business sector connect two key notions: investment expenditures and investments.

 If you need help with a business sector meaning, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.